 There are no services in the library, but there are water coolers on the 2nd and 4th floor landings for general use.
 Food and drink can be brought into the library, but hot food is prohibited.

-Each floor on the library has toilets.
+Each floor of the library has toilets.
 On the gorund floor, they can be found on the corridor to the Large Reading Room.
-On each other floor, except 1st, there are gender-neutral toilets on the new side, and single sex toilets on the landing.
+On each other floor, except 1st, there are gender-neutral toilets on the north side, and single sex toilets on the landings.
 If in need of help, please ask at the helpdesk.

-There is an elevator that can access each floor, which can be found next to the main stairs on the ground floor (near the large reading room.)
-If you require any assistance or have an concerns or suggestions, please contact the library helpdesk.
+There is an elevator that can access each floor.
+It can be found next to the main stairs on the ground floor (near the large reading room.)
+If you require any assistance, or have concerns or suggestions, please contact the library helpdesk.